Introduction to jQuery Events

 15. focus()

 This property and the focus for this event occur when an element is used to get the focus, which occurs when selected by the mouse click or by navigating a tab onto it.
-The focus () method is used to trigger the focus event or attach a function to run when a focus related event occurs.
+The focus () method triggers the focus event or attaches a function to run when a focus-related event occurs.

 Syntax